stodja/DeCAF/DeCAF.md

 will be liable to anyone for any damages related to this software or this license, under any kind of legal claim.***

+## Inheritance

+Incorporate this license along goods or services that you develop, test, produce, or provide with the help of this software.

 # Credit Requirement

 ## Requirement

 These terms add to the terms of the license for this software.
 These terms become additional obligations under any agreement on those terms, as well as conditions to the license.

 ## Credit

 Give this software and each contributor credit for contributing to goods or services that you develop, test, produce, or provide with the help of this software.
-Give all recipients a copy of this License (including these added terms) along with said goods or services.

 ## How to Credit